cozziekuns/Celes/_posts/2018-11-14-calm-aggression.md

 What exactly is the cost of calling riichi in this situtation?
-While riichi is often an unusually strong yaku with many advantages and few demerits, in this situation the demerits are much more pronounced, and as afformentioned the advantages that calling riichi gives us are effectively neutered.
+While riichi is often an unusually strong yaku with many advantages and few demerits, in this situation the demerits are much more pronounced, and any advantages that calling riichi gives us is effectively "win-more."

 I will not deny that  tsumoing a dealer mangan in this situation would be decisive, but how much different would it be from tsumoing our guarneteed 4-han 20-fu hand?
 In both cases, there is a